Molly Schwartz, Digita Media Fellow - Mother Jones

 Here’s something I bet most you didn’t see coming: TikTok and Instagram are such pervasive cultural forces in the world today, they’re starting to quietly influence the design of — credit cards, of all things.

 In recent days, PayPal released new debit and credit card vertical designs for its Venmo app, which a company executive said was partly inspired by the vertical orientation of those popular social media apps.
-Daniela Jorge, vice president of design […]
+Daniela Jorge, vice president of design at […]

 Stephan: Like many of you, I suspect, I was appalled at the lack of courage and ethics on the part of those Republican senators who voted to acquit Donald Trump on a bogus technicality.
 But then in listening to final comments from McConnell and others I came to share the view of Jonathan Chait who wrote this piece.
 So, I guess we now wait to see what district attorneys in Georgia and New York do.
 One thing I am clear about is that history is going to condemn Trump and all his enablers for their lack of integrity.
 Of course, they don't care.
 What they care about is power and money, and for them only the here and now matters; that history will see them as loathsome hardly matters, they will be dead.